 For this tutorial, we assume you are the proud owner of an LMS-ESP32 board.
 By default, it comes with MicroPython firmware.
 For this tutorial, we need special firmware that connects to gamepads.

 To install the new firmware, link your LMS-ESP32 module to your computer and visit our firmware webpage.
-Choose the BluePad32 LPF2 for PyBricks projects option, select the serial port, and initiate the firmware installation.
+Choose the BluePad32 LPF2 for Spike3 and Pybricks option, select the serial port, and initiate the firmware installation.

 Step 2: Flash Pybricks onto your LEGO SPIKE or MINDSTORMS hub

-Pybricks offers easier Python commands than LEGO, at the expense of a block language.
+Pybricks offers both Python and block language to as an alternative to the LEGO SPIKE programming environment.
 You can easily revert to LEGO firmware later.
 To flash Pybricks, go to code.pybricks.com and click the gear icon.
 Follow the instructions.
 After completing this process, connect the LMS-ESP32 to your Lego hub.

-Step 3: Install PUPRemote and Bluepad libraries in PyBricks
+Step 3: Install the Bluepad libraries in Pybricks

 Step 4: Pair your gamepad to the LMS-ESP32 module